Shari Lewis and Lamb Chop

 When puppeteer Shari Lewis died Aug.
 2, 1998, the world lost a gentle soul who knew how to entertain children like few others.

 Shari Lewis was a legend of children's television.
 As the puppeteer behind Charlie Horse, Hush Puppy, Wing Ding and – of course – Lamb Chop, she entertained generations of children with her gentle, friendly songs and stories.

 For someone talking via a sock with stitched-on eyes, Lewis created something very special.
 Children knew it and so did their parents, who helped Lewis earn 12 Emmys, seven Parents' Choice Awards, a Peabody Award, a John F. Kennedy Center Award for Excellence and Creativity … the list goes on and on.

-The awards are testament to Lewis's talent and impact, but maybe there's even better proof in watching her work.
+The awards are testament to Lewis' talent and impact, but maybe there's even better proof in watching her work.
 Here are a few great Shari Lewis performances.

-Plenty of mothers are grateful for quality children's TV programs like Lewis's.
+Plenty of mothers are grateful for quality children's TV programs like the ones that Lewis presented.
 She gave moms an extra boost with this episode detailing how important it is for Mom to get a nice nap.

 As well as on their own show – several incarnations of it – Lewis and Lamb Chop appeared on other shows, like Sesame Street.

 On Lamb Chop's 30th anniversary, Lewis reminisced with a scene from the puppet's earliest days.

 Lewis died in 1998 at 65 after developing viral pneumonia while being treated for uterine cancer.
 But Lewis and Lamb Chop have not been forgotten – Lewis' daughter has picked up the torch … and the sock.